Daniel Pritzker

 Daniel Pritzker (born 1959) is an American billionaire heir, musician, film director, and member of the Pritzker family.

-Early life
+Early life and education

 Pritzker was born to a Jewish family, the son of Marian (née Friend) and Jay Pritzker.
 He is the grandson of A. N. Pritzker.
 He is a 1981 graduate of Tufts University and earned a Juris Doctor from Northwestern University Law School in 1986.

 Career

 Daniel and his wife Karen are trustees of the Jay Pritzker Foundation, a philanthropic fund that created the Pritzker Challenge at Tufts with gifts of $10 million.
 The Pritzker Challenge is designed to encourage members of the Tufts community to establish endowed or term scholarships for underprivileged minority students.
 Pritzker was the founder, guitarist and songwriter for the Chicago band Sonia Dada.

 Pritzker is ranked 353 in the 2020 list of "The 400 Richest Americans" by Forbes magazine, with a net worth of $2.4 billion.